ClaraIForwood/equity-return-prediction/README.md

 - `config.py` — shared constants (data paths, symbols, train/val/test split dates)
 - `config.json` — machine-readable version of the same constants, used by ...
-- `lean.json` — QuantConnect LEAN configuration for the algorithmic trading strategy in `scripts/`.
-This is an exploratory extension to the dissertation and not required to run the core notebooks.
+- `lean.json` — QuantConnect LEAN configuration used to download the daily OHLCV equity data for the 16 symbols used in this project.

 ## Models